craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Durandurm Carbine
 Durandurm Carbines are arm-length elemental firearm platforms designed for use as a primary weapon during short-to-long range firefights.
 The Carbine platforms are said to be the most 'well-rounded' platform of the Durandurm family.

-Durandurm Carbines deal 3d6 typed damage.
+Durandurm Carbines deal 3x ammunition typed damage.
 Durandurm Carbines are *mechanical*, *two-handed*, *ammunition (10)*, and *ranged (90/360)*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |